What Are Sampling Methods?

 Before beginning your study, carefully define the population because your results apply to the target population.
 You can define your population as narrowly as necessary to meet the needs of your study—for example, adult Swedish women who are otherwise healthy but have osteoporosis.
 Then choose your sampling method.

 In research and inferential statistics, sampling methods are a vital issue.
 How you draw your sample affects how much you can trust the results!
 If your sample doesn’t reflect the population, your results might not be valid.
+It’s a crucial part of experimental design.

 In this post, learn more about sampling methods, which ones produce representative samples, and the pros and cons of each procedure.